Elegantly Wasted: Reception

 Music Week gave an "Excellent" 5 out of 5 stars, Writing Immaculate, over-sexed and instantly familiar, this album's rhythm makeover and extra guitars leave the band facing global multi-Platinum sales yet again."
+Dan Aquilante of The New York Post scored the album 3.5 out of 4 stars.
+Recognizing the big '80s anthemic rock of "New Sensation" is gone, this Aussie band has wisely traded it in for electro funk that peppers much of Elegantly Wasted.
+Inxs has created a sweaty, sexy collection of rock that allows Hutchence room to breathe heavily and passionately about life, living and love.
 In Roger Morton's review for NME, he gave "Elegantly Wasted" a "decent" rating score of 6/10, he concluded in songs like 'Show me (Cherry baby) the riffs are appropriately dirty 'n' grinding, and Michael is effectively '60s Cockney Muddy Waters in his pronunciation of "baybeeyugh."
 'Everything' has plenty of happy clappy gospel feel allied to a finger Wagging Vocal.
 And, give or take the odd' hint of stompy psychedelia in 'Shake the tree.'
 He ended his review saying the goods are all the."
 Matt Cliff writing in The North County Times, noticed that the looser recording structure gives the songs lots of breathing room, and lets the keyboard and saxophone touches fill the musical spaces in unexpected ways.
 He said, the latter along with "We Are Thrown Together," with its middle eastern guitar lines and bubbling drums, are the most memorable songs on an unexpectedly listenable album."

-John Marr's of The Peterborough Herald and Post, Welcomed the band for their creativity being in full throttle, Moulding a classy new release.
-He initiated that the record tends to tail off towards the end, but when it's focused, it's great."
-Bud Yeager writing for the website called "RockNet.Com", said this disc is not a complete bust.
-Not by a long shot.
-There is a lot of talent here, although some may be misguided It isn't the perfect comeback effort, but it entertains in a musical and mental sense."
+The Ottawa Citizen, recognized the release is marked by more dance-oriented rock, but with a heavier emphasis on guitar arrangements than in the past.
+They found, cuts such as Girl On Fire and She Is Rising snarl and swagger a bit more than in the past, the former pushed along by a grinding horn arrangement.
+Concluding Inxs does a fine job of being a middle aged rock band."
+John Marr's of The Peterborough Herald and Post, welcomed the band for their creativity being in full throttle, moulding a classy new release.
+He initiated that, "the record tends to tail off towards the end, but when it's focused, it's great."
+The Richmond Times-Dispatch, gave a B+ rating, commenting on the album being a tremendous improvement, at least compared to the stuffy rhythms of 1993's disappointing Full Moon, Dirty Hearts.
+Highlighting vintage cuts like the funky Don't Lose Your Head and the simplistic I'm Just A Man."
+Rolling Stone's Elysa Gardner was not impressed with the album, finding it an exercise in nostalgia and added, "the sinuous dance grooves and crackling bursts of guitar in new songs such as "Elegantly Wasted" and "Don't Lose Your Head" don't seem very fresh."